krzem5/ledsign/README.md

 ## Installation

 The `ledsign` is available for easy download via PyPI.
-It can be installed with :code:`pip`:
+It can be installed with `pip`:

 ```
 $ pip install ledsign